Quickstart

 - log: "${body}"

-Visualize the Integration
+Visualize the integration

 Right-click on my-first-integration/integration.camel.yaml and select Karavan: Open: